Cornus 'Eddie's White Wonder'

 Suggested planting locations and garden types

-Generally pest free but can get horse chestnut scale
+Generally pest-free but may be susceptible to horse chestnut scale

 The Royal Horticultural Society is the UK’s leading gardening charity.
 We aim to enrich everyone’s life through plants, and make the UK a greener and more beautiful place.